-It is essential to separate the two processes of "determining cost of supply" and "setting reference tariffs" to recover those costs.
-In the ideal world the costs of supply can be clearly allocated to particular customer groups and the reference tariffs are set to exactly recover those costs.
-In addition, the costs are separated into fixed and variable components and the reference tariffs are similarly split so that fixed costs are recovered by fixed charges and variable costs by variable charges.
+The two processes of "determining cost of supply" and "setting reference tariffs" to recover those costs are separate so that the costs of supply can be allocated to particular customer groups and the reference tariffs can be set to recover those costs.
+The costs are separated into fixed and variable components and the reference tariffs are similarly split so that fixed costs are recovered by fixed charges and variable costs by variable charges.

 It is recognised that the determination of the cost of supply for users and respective reference tariffs is an inexact process.
 A number of simplifying assumptions are required, for example, to categorise users into a small number of customer groups or classes with similar characteristics.
-These assumptions may introduce a degree of imprecision in tariff setting, but this is not considered to be significant and there is considerable historical precedence in deriving the network cost of supply that supports the approach.

 It is also noted that demand is the best measurement of capacity.
 However, the vast majority of users have energy only metering (or no metering at all) that does not record demand, and therefore energy is used as a proxy for demand.
-The limitations on the metering information available will also introduce a degree of imprecision that cannot be avoided or readily quantified.